-If you wish for your child to fast during Ramadan you will need to inform the school in writing and either make arrangements for your child to go home at lunchtime or they can sit quietly in the school lobby and read a book.
-The pupils are not supervised in the lobby during lunchtime and if they misbehave or make excessive noise you will be asked to collect them for lunchtime whilst they fast.
+If you wish for your child to fast during Ramadan you will need to inform the school in writing and allow for them to sit quietly in the school lobby or nature area and read a book.
 You can complete the school fasting permission letter or write your own letter.